dalikewara/ayapingping-go/README.md

 To implement the concept of Clean Architecture and Domain-Driven Design, and to keep them understandable, we try to structure the project in such a way.

+### src

+Main source code of your project.

-### app
+### src/apps

+Application implementation of your project.

-Main applications of the project.
-Here you place executables of your application, what frameworks used, presenters, services, and anything between client and business domain.
-In this folder, you also make dependecy injection for business domain, like; initialize database connection for business repository, initialize repository for business use case, etc.
+- Here you place executable of your applications, what framework used, presenters, API services, or anything between client and business domain.

+- In this folder, you also set up dependency injection for business domain.
+Example:
+    - Initialize configurations.
+    - Initialize database connections for business repositories.
+    - Initialize business repositories for business services.
+    - Initialize business services for business use cases.
+    - etc...

+- Application implementation can be one of the following, or you can use all of them:
+    - REST API (`src/apps/api`).
+    - Cron (`src/apps/cron`).
+    - Web (`src/apps/web`).
+    - etc... (`src/apps/your-app`).

-### config
+### src/configs

+Configuration setup used by your project.

-Main configurations of the project.
-Here you place functions to set up configurations or anything about configurations of your application.
+- Here you place functions to set up configurations or anything about configurations used by your project.

+- You **SHOULD NOT** use any of the functions directly in the business domain.

+- You can initialize them in `src/apps` or `src/apps/your-app` as a dependency injection.

-### database
+### src/databases

+Database adapters used by your project.

-Main databases adapter of the project.
-Here you place functions to connect to the database or anything about database connections of your application.
+- Here you place functions to connect to specified database or anything about database connections used by your project.

+- You **SHOULD NOT** use any of the functions directly in the business domain.

+- You can initialize them in `src/apps` or `src/apps/your-app` as a dependency injection.

+### src/domains

+Main business domain of your project.

+- Here you place main business models or entities, business repositories, business services, business use cases, or anything about business flow requirement.

+- Try to keep business domain **ISOLATED FROM** anything outside `src/domains`.

+- Try to keep business domain **NOT DEPENDS** on any application frameworks.

+- Any changes outside `src/domains` **SHOULD NOT** affects existing business domain flow.

-### domain
+### src/helpers

-Main business domains of the project.
-Here you place main business models, business logics, business helpers, etc of your application.
-Business domain **should be isolated** from the outside world.
-Business domain **should knows nothing** about anything outside.
-Business domain **should not depend on** any frameworks.
+Helpers to help you do some common tasks.

+- You **SHOULD NOT** use any of the functions directly in the business domain.

+- You can use them in any places except `src/domains`.

 ### Make your own